yyao007/rshell/README.md

 * When using the `<<<` operator, if there's a connector inside of a pair of double quotes, rshell will detect that connector rather than regard it as a part of the string.

-* When the command is `./do | ls` while `./do` is a while loop which will output a string every second, then the pipe would last here for a second then continue to the next command prompt.
-If the user types ctrl+Z when the pipe pauses there, that signal would cause rshell to exit.
+* When the command is `./do | ls` while `./do` is a while loop which will output a string every single second, then the pipe would last here for a second then continue to the next command prompt.
+If the user types Ctrl+Z when the pipe pauses there, that signal would cause rshell to exit.

 * Upon this time, rshell will not crash during runtime.
 If anyone can find a bug that would crash my rshell, please let me know and I will be appreciated.